Strives to be the Very Best Toddler Formula

 Good Food Sources: salt, milk, processed foods such as luncheon meats.

-Carbohydrates are one of the crucial dietary sources of energy that support the brain, enable muscular contractions, and provide the fuel necessary for a baby’s and toddler’s rapid growth, especially through 24-months of age.
+Carbohydrates are one of the crucial dietary sources of energy that support the brain, enable muscular contractions, and provide the fuel necessary for a child's rapid growth, especially through 24-months of age.
 Each gram of carbohydrate provides 4 Calories.
 So it is important for a child to get adequate amounts of carbohydrates each day from good food sources.

 Carbohydrates are sometimes simply called sugars or starches.
 They are classified scientifically as monosaccharides, disaccharides, or polysaccharides.